From: Robert Griesemer

 @@ -7213,6 +7296,7 @@ performs the operation corresponding to the actual type argument.

-If the map or slice is nil
+If the map or slice is nil, clear is a no-op.

 @@ -7229,6 +7313,100 @@ The multi-valued receive operation returns a received value along with an indication of whether the channel is closed.